dilanka-rathnasiri/otp-cli-utils/README.md

 # OTP CLI Utils

-A simple command-line utility for validating TOTP (Time-based One-Time Password) codes
+A command-line utility for working with TOTP (Time-based One-Time Password) codes

 ## Installation